Blues Guitar Theory

 mediaimage

-The Mixolydian scale is similar to the major scale but unlike the major scale, it has a flattened seventh.
-The thing to remember with the Mixolydian is that the root note is the fifth note of the key you are playing in.
-So if you are playing in the key of E the Mixolydian scale starts at B.
+The Mixolydian scale is similar to the major scale but features a flattened seventh.
+The root note of the Mixolydian scale is the fifth note of the key you're playing in.
+For instance, if you're playing in the key of E, the Mixolydian scale starts at B.

-You can get some understanding of how to use the Mixolydian scale in blues improvisation by playing the major scale a perfect fifth below the chord you are playing.
-So to use the Mixolydian over an A chord you play the D major scale, but beginning with the note A.
+To use the Mixolydian scale in blues improvisation, play the major scale a perfect fifth below the chord you're playing.
+For example, to use the Mixolydian over an A chord, play the D major scale but start with the note A.

-It's really better to approach the blues through playing rather than theorizing.
-Once you are able to play basic twelve bar blues using the minor pentatonic scale, you should learn some turnarounds.
-The turnaround is the bit at the end of the twelve bars that sets you up for the next verse.
-Start by trying to imitate what you hear on records.
-Even if you think your solos don't sound very good, you will be amazed at how much better they sound once you have mastered a few turnarounds.
+It's more beneficial to approach blues through playing rather than theorizing.
+Once you can play a basic twelve-bar blues using the minor pentatonic scale, you should learn some turnarounds.
+The turnaround is the segment at the end of the twelve bars that sets you up for the next verse.
+Start by imitating what you hear on records.
+Even if your solos don't sound great initially, mastering a few turnarounds will significantly improve your playing.